CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab7.md

 ### Task 1: Prerequisites and Injecting the Required Dataset into Your Environment

+Set up your environment, sign in to GitHub, and clone the repository containing the dataset.

 1. In the LABVM desktop search for **Microsoft Edge** **(1)**, click on **Microsoft Edge** **(2)** browser.

    ![](../../media/Edge.png)